City Center Bars & Nightlife

 The Liquor Rooms

-6-8 Wellington Quay, The Quays
+6-8 Wellington Quay, City Center

 Beneath the Clarence Hotel, down a flight of stairs off the always freezing, windswept quays, this is the bar for boozy late nights.
 Once underground, the speakeasy vibe is immediate, with three separate, lavishly decorated rooms to choose from, each one with assorted couches and stools to settle into.
 The bartenders know their audience here, so drinks are mixed at lightning speed.
 The music is always pumping and the space is usually packed, yet somehow you can still find a comfortable corner for a quiet chat.